 6. Vehicle Operability

 Inoperable vehicles require special loading equipment such as a winch or forklift.
 Because of this, non-running cars typically add $150–$300 to the total cross country car shipping cost.
-The vehicle must still have working brakes and steering so it can be safely positioned on the trailer.

 Cross Country Car Shipping Cost Per Mile